albarji/neurowriter/README.md

     había en su mano un ángel derramó su copa sobre el mar.

     La mensada de oro, y los que había en el cielo y las cosas que están en ella se ha azufre.

+### Harry Potter (english)

+    "I have never been able to get a matter of a Death Eater," said Harry, "and I knew what it is a little the a few people who were a little Death Eaters -" "You are able to be in the castle and you do not be a mother."
+    "I have been a few days ago -"
+    "No time to break down, Severus, you are not going to keep it at the same time to see you," said Dumbledore.
+"I shall be a little chance to make the power of the other last time now.
+You cant know what you can have to get a lot of the other other Potter and her old boy and your head wants to be a chance that you are hiding you to fight the place that You-Know-Who would be to keep the snake to see you in the grounds."
+    "What is it, Voldemort?"
+Harry asked, and he had never seen the Death Eaters in the castle.
+"You know how I have been and the Death Eaters we found out of the forest of the Death Eaters will be to find him, he can do it."
+    "I see it for him and I must be able to get in the castle, and you are not the same time you think he was the same time, and I know I will not have seen a little curse and to tell him that he could be able to fight him and we have been a few years ago, and it was a word of the Order of the Phoenix with the boy - " "I know what Voldemort had been going to fight the place where you are killed my name," said Harry.
+    "He was dead!"
+    [...]

+    "The Death Eaters will be able to do it -"
+    "I could not speak to you, I got the way to the Chamber of Secrets," said Harry, looking at him at once.
+    "I could be a Death Eater and you got the snake.
+If you are not a new boy - they can have to do it.
+Of course, I thought I saw you to come to the Great Hall, and the Death Eaters were head of the room at Hogwarts, and we can keep the students in the hall of the full castle, and they know that you can be the last time he was listening to the plan to be a little fight.
+You have been in the castle for the place where you have been and the Sorting Hat Potter is not on the back of the castle, and you can have a hundred death of the Slytherin House of the Dark Arts in the world  well do you like to do a man and he was in the forest, was all the same time to do it, and I can see that you were trying to be the way to have a few steps to the castle, the only thing he was two inches at Hogwarts, and he had to do here, but you know what he was going to be brave in the Order of the Phoenix to see it, but you were up to the castle and he was lying here . . .
+I was at the moment that he was not to have a matter of the last time he was  that you will be here to me with the Sorting Hat."
+    [...]

 ## TODOs and possible improvements